Yanshee-Serenade/Depth-Anything-3-ROS2/README.md

 ## Docker Deployment

-Docker images are provided for easy deployment on both CPU and GPU systems.
+Docker configuration files are provided for building and deploying on both CPU and GPU systems.

+> **Important**: No pre-built Docker images are published to Docker Hub or any container registry.
+You must build the images locally using `docker-compose build` or `docker-compose up` (which auto-builds).

 ### Quick Start with Docker Compose